Anthony LaRette: Murders

-In August 1976, LaRette, posing as one "Mike Watson", registered in two separate motels while staying in Marathon, Florida.
+In August 1976, LaRette, posing as "Mike Watson," registered in two separate motels while staying in Marathon, Florida.
 On August 20, he broke into the home of 26-year-old Jeanette "Mickey" Wade, who had just returned from work.
 After realizing she had come back, he confronted the woman in the kitchen and stabbed her multiple times before finally cutting her throat.
-LaRette then left the scene and hitchhiked out of the city, and despite a witness providing a description of the supposed assailant, he was not caught.
+LaRette then left the scene and hitchhiked out of the city, and despite a witness providing a description, he was not caught.

 Three days later, now in St. Petersburg, he noticed 52-year-old Betty H. Brunton, an employee at the Memorial Park Cemetery who was returning home to get her lunch.
-LaRette stalked her to her house, went inside and stabbed her to death with a knife, leaving the weapon stuck in her stomach.
+LaRette stalked her to her house, went inside, and stabbed her to death with a knife, leaving the weapon stuck in her stomach.
 The body was later discovered by co-workers who had become concerned that she had not gone to lunch with them and called the ambulance, initially believing that she had fallen ill with some sort of sickness.
-An ambulance was dispatched to the house and went in, but the attendants pronounced that she was dead at the scene.
+An ambulance was dispatched to the house, and attendants went in, but she was pronounced dead at the scene.
 Officials noted there were no apparent signs of a break-in or struggle.
-In 1979, The Tampa Tribune published an article in which they speculated that Brunton’s murder could have been the doing of John Benjamin Kennedy, an inmate serving a life sentence for an unrelated murder in Oklahoma, but no definitive connection was established.
+In 1979, The Tampa Tribune published an article in which they speculated that Brunton's murder could have been the doing of John Benjamin Kennedy, an inmate serving a life sentence for an unrelated murder in Oklahoma, but no definitive connection was established.